001 CQRS: Advice and Guidance searches

 This article assumes the reader has access to CQRS, and can interpret the descriptions of payment indicators.
 There are ten 6in1 indicators to report on, which have a complex set of rules.
 Technically the entire service looks at vaccines containing ...

 This article assumes the reader has access to CQRS, and can interpret the descriptions of payment indicators.
-The Hepatitis B at risk (newborn) vaccination indicators are extracted automatically from your system approximately 10 days after the end of ...
+The MMR indicators are extracted automatically from your system approximately 10 days after the end of the monthly reporting period.
+The ...

 This article assumes the reader has access to CQRS, and can interpret the descriptions of payment indicators.
-The Meningitis B indicators are extracted automatically from your system approximately 10 days after the end of the monthly reporting ...
+The Pneumococcal Adult indicators are extracted automatically from your system approximately 10 days after the end of the monthly reporting ...